ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-4.md

 </UIContainer>
 ```

-### Wrap Up
+## Wrap Up
-This article provides an overview on how to build UI Controls with components, and examines some example components in more detail.
+This article provides an overview on how to build UI Controls with components, and examines some example components in detail.
 You can see all the library UIControls in the GitHub Repository

 Some key points to note:
 1. UI Controls let you abstract markup from higher level components such as Forms and Views.
 2. UI Controls give you control and applies some discipline over the HTML and CSS markup.
 3. View and Form components are much cleaner and easier to view.
 4. Use as little or as much abstraction as you wish.
-5. Controls, such as `UILoader`, make life easier!
+5. Controls, such as `UILoader`, just make life easier!

+If you're reading this article well into the future, check the readme in the repository for the latest version of the article set.

 ## History